-Medical practitioners, employers and firearms clubs must report to the Registrar of Firearms when they suspect that:
+1) Individuals, medical practitioners, employers and firearms clubs must report to the Registrar of Firearms when they suspect that:

 This applies to:

-Make the report as soon as possible after first becoming suspicious.
+You must make the report as soon as possible after first becoming suspicious.

 There is no civil or criminal liability where a report is made in good faith.

 Firearms licence holders are reminded that within 14 days you must give the Registrar written notice of a change of name or address or any other detail recorded on the licence to avoid a fine:

 Pursuant to Section 45 (15) Firearms Act (2015)

 A person against whom a firearms prohibition order is in force must, within 7 days, give the Registrar written notice, in a form approved by the Registrar, of a change of his or her address.

 Written notification can be either by e-mail to SAPOL.FirearmsBranch@police.sa.gov.au or post to the following address: